- The most comprehensive digital collection of books published for children’s entertainment, instruction, education, and play

 - Nearly 6,000 books offer extraordinary insight into early American life

-- Features text and data analysis tools, author biographies, and suggested search paths for easy browsing and discovery
+- Features text analysis tools, author biographies, and suggested search paths for easy browsing and discovery

 An essential window into early American childhood